| Bulletin

 plastic, causing it to suddenly become conductive in a process called dielectric

+breakdown.
 Acrylic is easy to get hold of - but a high energy electron beam?

 This is when being a medical physicist is definitely an advantage